-- Understand the risks of taking performance enhancing drugs in football. - Understand the risks of taking nutritional supplements. - Understand that many substances and medications are prohibited in football. - Understand how to check the banned/ permitted status of a medication.
+- Understand the risks of taking performance enhancing drugs in football. - Understand the risks of taking nutritional supplements. - Understand that many substances and medications are prohibited in football.

-- Understand the processes for making medical declarations, such as Therapeutic Use Exemption (TUE) Social Drugs and Alcohol. - Identify and understand the risks of taking social drugs and alcohol and the effect it may have on their career.
+• Identify and understand the risks of taking social drugs and alcohol and the effect it may have on their career.